Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Non-equilibrium statistical mechanical implications

-However, a two-level system in thermal (or monochromatic) radiation field does not fully evolve spontaneously.
-Stimulated transitions have control over the evolution of the system specially if the rates of the stimulated transitions are time-dependent.
-Moreover, spontaneous emissions favour the lower level, as clear from the FIG. \ref{fig2}, once control of the thermal (broad band) radiation to the stimulated transitions is damped (as $\sim1/\sqrt{\omega_\gamma t}$) after sufficiently long time ($\omega_\gamma t\gg1$).
-Such a damping of the Rabi flopping in free-space is caused due to the finite width ($\sim\omega_\gamma$) of the frequency distribution around the resonance.
-Thus, finite value of Rabi flopping frequency causes extraordinary favour on top of spontaneous transitions to the lower level after sufficiently long time, and consequently, entropy ($S(t)$) of the two-level system, instead of always increasing with time, asymptotically (i.e. for $\omega_\gamma t\gg1$) vanishes as $k_B\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}\big[1-\ln\big[\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}\big]\big]$ violating the second law of thermodynamics.
-This feature is apparent in the FIG. \ref{fig3} where we also have plotted the entropy production based on Einstein probabilities.
-Such a damping, however, is not possible for the monochromatic wave, as clear from FIG. \ref{fig2a}, as there is no frequency distribution of the incident waves which causes damping to the Rabi flopping.
-Rabi flopping, in this situation, goes on, as clear in the inset of FIG. \ref{fig3}, without any damping causing oscillations of the entropy near the non-decreasing semiclassical result (having the saturation value $k_B\ln(2)$).
-Thus, the second law of thermodynamics violates for this case too.
-All the oscillations or damping are caused for nonzero finite value of the Rabi flopping frequency.
+However, the two-level system in thermal (or monochromatic) radiation field does not fully evolve spontaneously.
+The stimulated transitions have control over the evolution of the system specially if the rates of the stimulated transitions are time-dependent.
+Moreover, the spontaneous emission favour the lower level, as clear from FIG.~\ref{fig2}, once control of the thermal (broad band) radiation to the stimulated transitions is damped (as $\sim1/\sqrt{\omega_\gamma t}$) after sufficiently long time ($\omega_\gamma t\gg1$).
+Such a damping of the Rabi flopping in free space is caused due to the finite width ($\sim\omega_\gamma$) of the frequency distribution around the resonance as all the frequency components of the thermal radiation field incoherently contribute to the resultant Rabi flopping.
+Thus, a nonzero finite value of the Rabi flopping frequency causes extraordinary favour on top of the spontaneous transitions to the lower level after sufficiently long time, and consequently, the entropy ($S(t)$) of the two-level system, instead of always increasing with time, asymptotically (i.e., for $\omega_\gamma t\gg1$) vanishes as $k_B\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}\big[1-\ln\big[\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}\big]\big]$ violating the second law of thermodynamics.
+This feature is apparent in FIG.~\ref{fig3} where we also have plotted the entropy production based on the Einstein probabilities.
+Such a damping, however, is not possible for the monochromatic wave, as clear from FIG. \ref{fig2a}, as there is no frequency distribution of the incident waves which causes damping to the Rabi flopping; thus, the Rabi flopping, as clear in the inset of FIG. \ref{fig3}, causes oscillations of the entropy near the non-decreasing semiclassical result (having the saturation value $k_B\ln(2)$).
+Thus, the second law of thermodynamics is violated for this case too.
+All the oscillations or the damping are caused for nonzero finite value of the Rabi flopping frequency.
 Thus, if $\omega_\gamma\rightarrow0$, we again get back Einstein's semiclassical result and validate the second law of thermodynamics for a two-level system (atom/molecule) in the thermal/monochromatic radiation field.